TET-1 (Technology Experiment Carrier-1)

 - Position determination < 150 m

 The main torque actuators of TET-1 are four precise RWs (Reaction Wheels) in hot redundant tetrahedron configuration.
-This redundant configuration allows the RWs to work in lower rpm level which leads to less mechanical abrasion.
+This redundant configuration allows the RWs to work at lower rpm levels which leads to less mechanical abrasion.
 The three internally redundant MCSs (Magnetic Coil Systems) are drivable independently from each other.
 21) 22)

-The AOCS S/W is build up as an object oriented and modular application with a static architecture.
-The break down into several layers (Figure 7) allows an autonomous and robust handling of each feature and was extensively proven during the BIRD mission.
-The S/W runs as an application for the real time operating system BOSS (timing accuracy 1 ms) on the SBC.
+The AOCS S/W is built up as an object-oriented and modular application with a static architecture.
+The breakdown into several layers (Figure 7) allows autonomous and robust handling of each feature and was extensively proven during the BIRD mission.
+The S/W runs as an application for the real-time operating system BOSS (timing accuracy 1 ms) on the SBC.

 - The lowest layer consists of the interface modules to the hardware components and the ONS module.
-The low level data processing and formatting of actuator and sensor data takes place in this layer.
+The low-level data processing and formatting of actuator and sensor data take place in this layer.

 - The topmost layer contains the TMTC (telemetry and telecommand) interface of the AOCS and its components.
-A very elementary role in the FDIR is taken by the surveillance module, which is responsible for monitoring the thread timing.
+The surveillance module takes a very elementary role in the FDIR, which is responsible for monitoring the thread timing.